teodoraruvceski/awsKinesisEventHandler/README.md

 1. What did you like about the task and what didn't?
 Can we improve it and how?

-I appreciated the opportunity to get to know AWS Kinesis and to try and impolement handler for managing events specific to projects your company is working on.
+I appreciated the opportunity to get to know AWS Kinesis and to try and implement handler for managing events specific to projects your company is working on.
 The event-driven architecture is an interesting and modern way to structure systems.

 The task provided a good balance of practical implementation and architectural considerations.
 Working with different event types allowed for a comprehensive exploration of event handling in a real-world scenario.